 The lesser known and quieter version of Milford Sound is Doubtful Sound.
 During this full-day tour you will journey across the clear waters of Lake Manapouri to Doubtful Sound.
 Make sure to keep an eye out for wildlife while taking in the scenery.
 If you’re lucky you might see fur seals, bottlenose dolphins, and crested and little blue penguins.
 You naturalist guide will tell you everything and point out interesting sights.

 A Milford Sound scenic flight is the perfect way to see the impressive landscape of Fiordland NP from the air.
 Depart from Milford Airport and track west along Milford Sound.
-Climb alongside Bowen Falls and Mitre Peak for some great views of the fiords and its towering peaks.
-After the 20 minute helicopter flight you will return to Milford base.
+Climb alongside Bowen Falls and Mitre Peak for some great views of the fiords and its towering mountain peaks.
+After the 20-minute scenic helicopter ride you will return to Milford base.

-Another way to see Fiordland National Park from above is when you booked the scenic fly-cruise-fly tour from Queenstown.
-You will get a round trip flight from Queenstown to Milford Sound followed by a boat cruise in Milford Sound.
-Take in the spectacular views of the snow capped mountains of the Southern Alps, remote valleys and waterfalls.
+Another way to see Fiordland National Park from above is when you book the scenic fly-cruise-fly tour from Queenstown.
+You will get a round-trip flight from Queenstown to Milford Sound followed by a boat cruise in Milford Sound.
+Take in the spectacular views of the snow-capped mountains of the Southern Alps, remote valleys and waterfalls.
 During the flight you will have an amazing aerial view of Lake Quill and Sutherland Falls as can be seen on the picture below.
-This experience will take your breath away and is a must do if your budget allows it.
+This experience will take your breath away and is a must-do if your budget allows it.
 Without a doubt some of the most scenic flights in New Zealand.